Politics and Modern History (BSc Econ)

-|Typical places available||The School of History, Archaeology and Religion typically has 320 places available.|
+|Typical places available||The school typically has 550 places available|

-|Other qualifications||Applications from those offering alternative qualifications are welcome.
+|Other requirements||Applications from those offering alternative qualifications are welcome.
 Specific admissions and selection criteria for this degree programme can be found online.|

+The first year is an introductory year with results from Years 2 and 3 determining your degree classification.
 A particular feature is the option of writing a dissertation in your final year.
-This is highly regarded by employers because it indicates that you can do original research.
+This is highly regarded by employers because it indicates that you can undertake original research.

 |Module title||Module code||Credits|

-|Early Modern England and Wales 1500-1700||HS1106||20 credits|
+|Early Modern England and Wales, 1500-1700||HS1106||20 credits|

 |Introduction to International Relations||PL9195||20 credits|